KFL2060 – Gender Equality in the Nordic Countries

 General knowledge of feminist theory is recommended.

-The course is taught twice per week with two-hour lectures and two-hour seminars.
+The course is taught once per week, a three-hour combined lecture and seminar.
 The teaching includes lectures and student activities.
 The course-reading requirement is appr.
 700 pages.
 Participation is mandatory (80%).

 In order to take the exam, students must have completed the following requirements: